-I’m Karen, one half of FOLDE, seen here in my lockdown habitat, cat on hand, chatting to Amber over the garden fence.
+I’m Karen, one half of FOLDE, seen here in one of my favourite places on the Dorset coast, on the cliff above Mupe Bay.
 I moved to Dorset 13 years ago after having an epiphany on a beach in Greece (yes, really) and have never looked back.
 While my parents grew up in Dorset, they relocated to Hampshire for work so moving here felt like something of a homecoming.

 After recurring struggles with stress-related depression, I discovered there was sanctuary to be found in getting outside, quite a revelation for someone who used to think the answers she sought were waiting in a shopping mall.
 Walking, on the Dorset coast in particular, gave me the tools to recalibrate and the corresponding connection with nature, which I had never actively sought before, helped me to make sense of my place in the world.